Lex and Jazz of Char’latte Coffee Company Detroit (photo by Char’latte)

 This is a true family operation.
 “Our Uncle Shane built the cart for us, outfitted it and he even helps transport it to events in his truck.
 His wife and kids all help contribute greatly to our success and we are very thankful for their love and support,” says Lex.
 “And the name Char’latte is in honor of my two-year-old daughter, Charlotte.”

 The sister’s coffee cart can be booked for events.
 “We politely request a minimum of 50 people,” says Jazz.
 “There is no maximum.
 We do weddings, office parties, house parties, graduations, corporate events, community events, all sorts of different things.”

 The sisters are trying to make this gig full-time.
 Help them out by booking them for your next event!

 Lex (left) and Jazz (right) of Char’latte Coffee Company Detroit (photo by Char’latte)

-In addition to our in-person event on July 18, we are offering our inaugural Virtual Detroit Bookfest all weekend long!
+In addition to our in-person event on Sunday, we are offering a separate Virtual Detroit Bookfest all weekend long!

-Because of the limited # of in-person vendors we are allowed this year, we are experimenting by creating a geographically boundless Virtual Bookfest open to ANYONE ANYWHERE in the world.
+This geographically boundless Virtual Bookfest is open to ANYONE ANYWHERE in the world.